 Yes, we want to limit the sodium in baby’s diet, but the amount in this recipe spread between all these pancakes even using regular cottage cheese is really not a huge deal.
 If you’re worried, you can also give your cottage cheese a little rinse in a colander before you puree it and add it to the recipe.

-How do you freeze these baby cereal protein pancakes?
+How do you freeze these pancakes?

 Would you make these baby cereal protein pancakes?